NIFL Premiership: Fixtures

 Each team plays a total of 38 fixtures during the season.
 Each team initially plays every other team three times (either twice at home and once away, or once at home and twice away) for a total of 33 fixtures per team.
 The league then splits into Section A and Section B, the top six teams in Section A playing each other for a fourth and final time to settle championship and European qualification issues, and the bottom six teams in Section B playing each other to settle relegation issues.
 The post-split fixtures are usually arranged in such a way as to result in the teams in each half playing each other twice at home and twice away.
 After the split, teams in the top six cannot finish lower than 6th place, and teams in the bottom six cannot finish higher than 7th place, regardless of the results in the final 5 games.
-The League campaign begins in August and continues until late April or early May.
+The Irish League campaign begins in August and continues until late April or early May.
 Most fixtures are played on Saturday afternoons, with occasional fixtures on Friday evenings, and some mid-week games, usually on Tuesday or Wednesday evenings.
 Traditionally, there are Bank Holiday afternoon fixtures on Boxing Day, New Year's Day, and Easter Tuesday.

 Three points are awarded for a win, one point for a draw, and none for a loss.
 Points can be deducted for breaches of rules (e.g. fielding an ineligible player).
 The teams are first and foremost ranked by number of points, with the winner having the most points.
 If two or more teams finish level on points, four tiebreakers are used to separate them: highest overall goal difference, most goals scored, most points gained in the head-to-head meetings, and finally, highest goal difference in the head-to-head meetings.
 In the highly unlikely event that teams are still tied in a key position after these tiebreakers (e.g. determining the league champions, European qualification, relegation, or even second stage group allocation), lots will be drawn by the Management Committee.